andmos/Coffee/AeroPress.md

 ### Intro

+"This produces a medium bodied coffee that allows for the flavors to slowly reveal themselves as the coffee cools."
+Fits well with floral coffees, like Ethiopians.

 Always use clean water.
 Remember to moisten the filter.
+Pre-heat the cup.

 * Ca. 200 gr water
-* 17 gr/ 1.5 scoops (the Aeropress scoope) freshly ground coffee, a bit finer than filter ground
+* 18 gr freshly ground coffee, a bit finer than filter ground

 ### Instructions